jessekrubin/pyEuler/README.md

 :snake: = done

-:no_smoking: = close, but no cigar; it could be faster
+:no_smoking: = close, but no cigar; takes more than 1 min

 :scream: = in progress